o3de/o3de.org/content/docs/welcome-guide/setup/setup-from-github.md

     * `LY_3RDPARTY_PATH` : The path to the downloadable package directory, also known as the "third-party path".
 Do not use trailing slashes when specifying the path to the packages directory.
     * `LY_UNITY_BUILD` : Unity builds are recommended in many cases for improved build performance.
 If you encounter a build error, disable unity builds to help debug the problem.
     * `LY_VERSION_ENGINE_NAME` : The name you want to give the engine.
 Giving the install layout a different engine name ("o3de-install") than the source engine ("o3de") enables useful side-by-side options.
     * `CMAKE_INSTALL_PREFIX`: The path to the installed build of the engine source.
-If you don't specify this option, the engine SDK binaries will be built to `/install/bin/Windows/profile`.
+The directory you specify here is your engine install directory.
+You will find the Project Manager, Editor, and other tools in the subdirectory `bin/Windows/profile`.
+If you don't specify this option, the engine SDK binaries will be built to `<ENGINE_SOURCE>/install/bin/Windows/profile`.

 1. Use CMake to build the engine as an SDK, the same as if you installed the engine from an installer tool.
 The `profile` build configuration is shown in this example.